 Your organization receives $150 from a donor, and you provide them with two tickets to a musical performance worth $50.
 Your disclosure statement would say:

 "Thank you for your generous donation of $150.
 Please note that only the portion of your contribution that exceeds the value of any gifts you receive is tax-deductible.
 The estimated fair market value of your gift, two concert tickets, is $50 total."

-For example, you might provide a coffee cup or tote bag branded with your logo for a gift of $500 or more.
+For example, you might provide a coffee cup or calendar branded with your logo for a gift of $100 or more.
 The value of the gift will be of "insubstantial benefit."
-Be sure to check the IRS website for up-to-date information about this as the figure can change in line with inflation.
+Be sure to check the IRS website for up-to-date information about this, as the figure can change in line with inflation.